skinnyleg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Fifteen Task:
 	Description:
 the fifteen task gets us to copy all html files in the current directory to the parent directory while obeying these rules not copying a file that already exists or copy them if they are newer vesions than the parent directory.

+Sixteen Task:
+	Description:
+the sixteen task gets us to move all files that starts with an uppercase to a different folder